pyvista/pyvista/doc/user-guide/data_model.rst

    ...
 [0.5, 0.667, 0]])
    >>> np_points

-We use a :class:`numpy.ndarray` here so that PyVista directly "point" the underlying C array to VTK.
-VTK already has APIs to directly read in the C arrays from ``numpy``, and since VTK is written in C++, everything from Python that is transferred over to VTK needs to be in a format that VTK can process.
+We use a :class:`numpy.ndarray` here so that PyVista directly "points" the underlying C array to VTK.
+VTK already has APIs to directly read in the C arrays from NumPy, and since VTK is written in C++, everything from Python that is transferred over to VTK needs to be in a format that VTK can process.